Skip to content

 3. Build your profile Connect streaming, artist storytelling, media coverage, booking links, shop links, and fan support tools.

-4. Prepare for monetization Review royalty paths, eligible ad-supported monetization, and coins/tokens disclosures before launch.
+4. Prepare for monetization Review royalty paths, eligible ad-supported monetization, and coins/tokens disclosures before monetization is enabled.

 40K+ YouTube community